 The Board of Advisors is composed of distinguished professionals, consisting of highly qualified civilian educators, prominent citizens from business, the professions and other vocations, and active and retired military officers.
-The purpose of the Board is to assist the Superintendent on strategic matters of the Navy's Graduate Education Programs and advise the Secretary of the Navy of their needs.
+The purpose of the Board is to assist the Superintendent and advise the Secretary of the Navy concerning the Navy's Graduate Education Programs.
 In fulfilling this objective, the Board assesses the effectiveness with which the Naval Postgraduate School is accomplishing its mission and evaluates its future plans.
 Board members are appointed for terms of two years by the Secretary of the Navy upon the recommendation of the Superintendent.
 Each appointment is renewable once for a second period of two years.